gravitational/teleport/docs/4.1/concepts/nodes.md

 <!--Network connection diagram-->

 [Session state](./auth/#auth-state) is stored on the Auth Server rather than on the Node.
-Each node is completely stateless and holds no secrets such as keys, or passwords.
+Each node is completely stateless and holds no secrets such as keys or passwords.

 ## Cluster State

-Cluster state is stored in a central storage location configured by the Auth Server; Nodes are completely stateless.
-Read about what is stored and where it can be stored in the [Auth Guide](./auth/#auth-guide)
+Cluster state is stored in a central storage location configured by the Auth Server.
+This means that the Node Service is completely stateless.

+The cluster state information stored includes:

+* Node membership information and online/offline status for each node.
+* List of active sessions.
+* List of locally stored users
+* RBAC configuration (roles and permissions).
+* Dynamic configuration.

+Read more about what is stored in the [Auth Guide](./auth/#auth-state)

 ## Trusted Clusters